Introduction

 Application example

 Comparison of real and simulated imagery.
 See one of the earlier featured aricles, Simulating satellite imagery to verify NWP models for forecasting for further information about simuilated imagery.
-Note, a new version is being developed that uses RadSim rather than RTTOV
+A new version has been developed that uses RadSim rather than calling RTTOV directly.